Over 1 day

 - If your area is under a Flood or Flash Flood Warning, leave as soon as possible, especially if local authorities issue a mandatory evacuation notice.

-- FEMA advises people to remember “The Five Ps of Evacuation: People, Prescriptions, Paper, Personal Needs, and Priceless Items.”
+- Remember FEMA's advice: “The 5 Ps of Evacuation are People, Prescriptions, Paper, Personal Needs and Priceless Items.”

 - Don’t forget the can opener.